Rented penguins and $300,000 dinners: The wildest holiday requests from the super rich

 "The only reason any of these things are possible is that we've got a fantastic network of fixers around the world, who know us and the types of experiences we like to provide," Tom Marchant, co-founder of Black Tomato, tells CNN Travel.

 "There is sometimes a Willy Wonka element to the way we work.
 Is this possible?
-I don't know...
+I don't know ...
 Let's explore it!"

 Going above and beyond